Birthday Blues

 Birthday Blues is a 1932 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 118th (31st talking episode) Our Gang short that was released.
+It was the 118th Our Gang short to be released.

 Plot

 When their pennypinching father refuses to buy a birthday gift for their long-suffering mother, brothers Dickie and Spanky decide to purchase a gift for Mom on their own.
-Unfortunately, the "late 1922 model" dress they have selected is beyond their price range (a daunting $1.98); thus, acting upon the advice of Stymie, Dickie and Spanky decide to bake a cake with hidden prizes, then auction off the cake at ten cents a slice.
+Unfortunately, the "late 1922 model" dress they have selected is beyond their price range at $1.98 (equivalent to $44.04 in 2023); thus, acting upon the advice of Stymie, Dickie and Spanky decide to bake a cake with hidden prizes, then auction off the cake at ten cents a slice.

 The party turns out to be a mess and Spanky's and Dickie's father returns to find it.
 He throws the gang and other kids out of the house and then gives Dickie a severe spanking.
 When Dad finds out that Dickie is using the money to buy Mom a dress, he abruptly changes his attitude.
 However, Dad feels the dress that Dickie bought is too fancy for Mom to wear to church on Sunday morning, but Mom proudly wears the one Dickie and Spanky picked out, to the crowd's amusement.